-If holes are not aligned in the freezer have the rear person remove the bottom mounting screws and shift the unit side to side or up and down, until holes are aligned, or if alone you have to set fridge back down, take out mounting screws and adjust the unit to where the holes line up.
+If holes are not aligned have the rear person remove the top mounting screw and shift the unit side to side until holes are aligned, or if alone you have to set fridge back down, take out mounting screws and adjust the unit to where the holes line up.
 It does not have to be perfect, just close enough where you can see the edge of them.
 Don't be afraid to sand or shave foam off the side, top or bottom to let the unit slide the way it needs to go to line up the freezer screws.
 Pictured below is an example with the holes just visible.